wallarm/terraform-provider-wallarm/docs/resources/rule_attack_rechecker.md

 !> The resource requires additional permissions.
 Ask the support team to obtain them.

-Provides the resource to manage rules with the "Set mode of active threat verification" action type.
+Provides the resource to manage rules with the "[Set mode of active threat verification][1]" action type.
 This rule type is used to enable or disable checking attacks in specified request parts.

 ## Example Usage